 It wouldn't happen.
 But if it did, there would be 65 million deaths on each side.

 OK.
 What if the same scenario happened with the States?

 We could kill 65 million Americans.
 We could destroy all major US cities on the east coast.

-So what's the point in the Yanks having a defence budget of $600 billion (about £365 billion) and all these submarines if they can't prevent 65 million deaths?
+**So what's the point in the Yanks having a defense budget of $600 billion *(about £365 billion)* and all these submarines if they can't prevent 65 million deaths?**

 Are these "protectors" the Americans?

-In order to not be attacked by tyrants, we must first control nuclear proliferation in countries like Iran, Iraq and North Korea.
-Then we must remain informed about terrorist organisations.
-But a terrorist attack never changed the systems or the institutions of a country, even after the 9/11 attack.
+In order to not be attacked by tyrants, we must first control nuclear proliferation in countries like Iran, Iraq, and North Korea.
+Then we must remain informed about terrorist organizations.
+But a terrorist attack never changed the systems or the institutions of a country, even the 9/11 attack.

 Then what are our weaknesses?

-There are also threats that don't know borders – like the cyberwar.
+There are also threats that don't know borders, like the cyberwar.
 These attacks are becoming increasingly important.
 The opponent is anonymous.
-Hypothetically, a large army of hackers could completely immobilise France.
+Hypothetically, a large army of hackers could completely immobilize France.